 The smiling faces; the service users and their families are always happy with us.

-Irene has been a board member since 2012 and is now Chair of the Trustees.
+Irene has been a board member since 2012.
 When Irene moved to Thorpe Hamlet she wanted to get involved with a local charity.
 Irene has been actively aware of disabilities from childhood because of family experiences and it was natural to want to do something to help.
 She used to be a member of her local Advisory Committee for Disabilities when she was an elected councillor.

 Irene says, ‘As manager of the local arts centre, disability access and proactive programmes were part and parcel of what I organised.
 We even had a Festival one year called Celebrating Abilities.
 I have done many things in my life – in charities, business, local government, health – and try to bring the skills and knowledge I have acquired to making The Hamlet even better!’